Only ฿ 9,500 per week!

-After your usual Chinese language lesson we’ll learn a few popular Chinese songs and take part in some Chinese paper crafting!
+After your another Chinese language lesson we’ll take part in some Chinese paper crafting!
 Today’s afternoon is quite free, for you to relax, or to prepare for any weekend excursions you may like to take part in!

 Note: This schedule can be changed and/or amended depending on weather conditions, local conditions and unforeseen circumstances.

 Maximum age: –